JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 2. Triple Everything

 Project estimation or work estimations of any kinda must be 3x what you initially think, no exceptions.
+Things will always take longer than expected, since often you don't know what is required until you do that actual work.

 #### 3. Careful About the Work Backlog